shubhamagarwal92/shubhamagarwal92.github.io/code.md

 comments: false
 ---

+Please see my pinned repositories and commit history on Github for my latest activity.
+This page will not be maintained.

 ### Deep Learning

-* I have been experimenting lately with Deep Learning in Natural Language Processing for Sentiment Analysis.
+* I experimented with Deep Learning in Natural Language Processing for Sentiment Analysis.
 Check out my [repo](https://github.com/shubhamagarwal92/deep-learning-nlp-sentiment-analysis) where I experimented with RNNs and CNNs both character based and word based models.
-(In progress!)
 * Kaggle kernel: [Daily News for Stock Market Prediction](https://kaggle.com/aaron7sun/stocknews/kernels) I have tried LSTMs for this (classification) prediction task.
 Check [this](https://github.com/shubhamagarwal92/stockPredictionKaggle).
 * Some other data processing and models (mainly in Vision) using Keras (and Python) [here](https://github.com/shubhamagarwal92/deepLearning).